xgroleau/xgroleau.github.io/content/blog/_index.md

 +++
 ## Blog

-A [bare bone blog](http://motherfuckingwebsite.com/) where I dump some of my brain activity.
+A bare bone blog where I dump some of my brain activity.

+Opinions are my own and do not express the views of my employer.